bangle-io/bangle-io/CONTRIBUTING.md

 Bangle has the following top level directories containing smaller packages.

 - `extensions:`All of the first party extensions sit here.
-If you are fixing a bug or extending a feature, you would likely be editing here.
+If you are fixing a bug or extending a feature, you will most likely start here.

 - `lib:` The packages that are shared across the app.

 - `js-lib:` Independent packages that have no awareness of bangle and have no dependency on any other part of the code.

-- `app:`The core app that bootstraps everything sits here.
+- `app:` The core app that bootstraps everything sits here.

 - `worker:` Separate directory for any code that will be run the web worker.